 Pay Homage to Hatuey – freedom fighter and hero in Baracoa

 Opposite the entrance to Baracoa’s Cathedral is a bust of freedom fighter and hero, Hatuey.
 You’ll see the image of Hatuey throughout Cuba.
 There’s a Hatuey beer brand in Santiago de Cuba and the logo of the Cuban cigar brand, Cohiba, is an image of Hatuey.
+You can read more about Cuban Cigars in my ultimate guide here.

 See the statue of Christopher Columbus in Baracoa